 Wheelchairs are not all built for adults of average size and weight.
 Depending on the user's age and body dimensions, a different type of chair may be needed.

-Children have different body proportions, growth patterns, and developmental needs from adults.
+Children: Children have different body proportions, growth patterns, and developmental needs from adults.
 Using an adult wheelchair can result in poor posture, difficulty self-propelling, and long-term orthopedic problems.
-Pediatric wheelchairs are scaled appropriately for younger users, with adjustable components and the postural support children require as they grow.
+Pediatric wheelchairs are scaled appropriately for younger users, with adjustable components and postural support as they grow.

-Wheelchairs for seniors should prioritize ease of use, comfort, and safety.
+Seniors: Wheelchairs for seniors should prioritize ease of use, comfort, and safety.
 Older adults may experience reduced grip strength, balance issues, or increased skin sensitivity.
 Chairs with padded seats, anti-tip wheels, and easy-to-engage brake systems are well suited to this group.
-Transport wheelchairs are also a practical option for seniors who are primarily accompanied by caregivers during outings.

-Bariatric wheelchairs are designed for users who require a higher weight capacity than standard wheelchairs can safely provide.
-They feature reinforced frames and wider seating to match.
+Bariatric users: Bariatric wheelchairs are designed for users who require a higher weight capacity than standard wheelchairs can safely provide.
 Choosing the appropriate bariatric model ensures safety and comfort while preventing structural damage to the chair over time.

 5. Match the Wheelchair to Medical and Functional Needs